SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 ## Installation

-The recommended way to install Semantic Extra Special Properties is by using [Composer][composer] with an entry in MediaWiki's `composer.json` or `composer.local.json`.
+The recommended way to install Semantic Extra Special Properties is by using [Composer][composer] with an entry in MediaWiki's "composer.local.json" file.

 ```json
 {